Roy Strong

 Sir Roy Colin Strong, CH, FRSL, FSA (born 23 August 1935) is an English art historian, museum curator, writer, broadcaster and landscape designer.
 He has served as director of both the National Portrait Gallery and the Victoria and Albert Museum in London.
-Strong was knighted in 1982.
+Strong was knighted in 1982, and made a Companion of Honour in 2016.

 Early years

 Roy Colin Strong was born at Winchmore Hill, London Borough of Enfield (then in Middlesex), the third son of hat manufacturer's commercial traveller George Edward Clement Strong, and Mabel Ada Strong (née Smart).
 He was raised in "an Enfield terrace sans books, with linoleum 'in shades of unutterable green'", and attended nearby Edmonton County School, a grammar school in Edmonton.

 Strong graduated with a first class honours degree in history from Queen Mary College, University of London.
 He then earned his PhD from the Warburg Institute and became a research fellow at the Institute of Historical Research.
 His passionate interest in the portraiture of Queen Elizabeth I was sidelined "while he wrote a thesis on Elizabethan Court Pageantry supervised by the Renaissance scholar, Dame Frances Yates who (he says) restructured and re-formed ...[his]... thinking."
 In 2007 Strong listed his qualifications as DLitt PhD FSA.